jvilders/Sharp-ELSIMATE-240C/logic.md

 # Calculator logic

-What follows is an explanation of the mental model I've made of how the Sharp ELSI MATE EL-240C (henceworth just 'calculator') works.
+What follows is an explanation of the mental model I've made of how the Sharp ELSI MATE EL-240C (henceforth just 'calculator') works.
 I make no guarantees that this mental model is true, only that it has not been disproven by all tests I've performed on the physical calculator so far (tests are in [js/EL240C.test.js](./js/EL240C.test.js)).

 In any input snippets, for consistency with the calculator keypad, I will use `×` for multiplication and `÷` for division.